julian-t/ScalaForProgrammers/manuscript/introduction.md

 # Scala For Programmers
 W> This is a work in progress!
 Check back regularly for updated versions.

 This book is for programmers who are interested in learning the Scala language.
+It is designed to give you a concise introduction to the essentials of programming in Scala.
+It won't visit all the dark corners or deal with many advanced topics, but by the end of the book you should be confident to start using Scala in projects, and have a good idea of where to go next.

+## Prerequisites

 I'm assuming the following knowledge on your part: